reashmanth/Personal-Assistant/README.md

 # Personal-Assistant

+Make sure you have dedicated microphone on your device inorder to make this voice assistant work

 (run those in command prompt/cmd/terminal) For the python to listen to our voice/speech pip install speechRecognition

 To speak out, or text to speech pip install pyttsx3